msjimc/RunningWindowsProgramsOnLinux/READMe.md

 Manjaro-Cinnamon 23.0.1
 Mint 21.3 (with Mate),
 SlackWare - 15.0_RELEASE
+Ubuntu - Noble Numbat 24.04,
 and
-Ubuntu - Noble Numbat 24.04.
+Zorin - Core 17

 These guides expect you to have the OS installed and also have a reasonable understanding of how to install applications on them or the willingness to search online for the solution to any issues.